 In the world of app development, performance optimization is a never-ending, yet necessary, job.
 One that can be fairly rewarding - and not only in terms of developers’ personal satisfaction...

 For example, when Pinterest rebuilt their app for improved performance, they managed to decrease wait times by 40% and increase sign-ups by 15%.
 They even noticed a 15% increase in search engine traffic!
 Similarly, BBC found out that for every additional second their site takes to load, 10% of users give up and leave.
 Time is money, and the numbers prove it.

 This is why we strongly advocate betting on the high performance of Python - combined with the Django framework - for so many different projects.
 But even within this powerful combination, there is always room for improvement.
-So, today I want to share a short cheat sheet with 8 Python and Django performance optimization tips to make your app work better and to bring you even better results.
+So, today I want to share a short cheat sheet with 8 Python and Django performance optimization tips to make your better and to bring you even better results.

 1. Database optimization

 There are a few things you may need to keep an eye on, if you want to get the best performance from your database in Python and Django apps.
 Within the SQL server, you need to take care of creating and running:

 and stored procedures.

 And in order to avoid creating requests every time an app needs to address a database - it would be wise to enable a persistent connection.
 All of these will significantly cut down the response times.

 2. Code optimization